Skip to Content

 A cold winter night calls for a big comforting bowl of chili.
 Even better, make it this tasty bison chili.
-It is super easy to make, just as flavorful as beef but a bit leaner.
+It is super easy to make, just as flavorful as beef but a bit leaner, with bison meat offering a rich flavor profile and superior protein content compared to beef.

-This chili is cooked like normal beef chili as in no beans, just ground bison, chili gravy, and peppers.
+This is your classic chili recipe as in no beans, just ground bison (in place of ground beef), chili gravy, and peppers.
 There are a few twists that help make this bison chili recipe next level.
 Make sure you read the detailed notes and instructions to unlock all that extra flavor.

-For a hearty and filling chili that's sure to please, give this ground bison chili recipe a try.
-This chili is packed with flavor, thanks to the ground bison, pureed tomatoes, and green chilies.
+For a hearty and filling chili that’s sure to please, give this ground bison chili recipe a try.
+This hearty bison chili is perfect for cold weather, packed with flavor thanks to the ground bison, pureed tomatoes, and green chilies.

 A touch of spice is added with ground cumin and chili powder, while garlic and onion give it a nice savory flavor.
 This chili is perfect for a cool winter evening or game day gathering.
 Serve it up with some shredded cheese and sour cream on top, and enjoy!